Classifying Tractable Instances of the Generalized Cable-Trench Problem: The Strength Index of a Graph

+What we now know is that, if $L(R_2) > L(R_1)$ then no matter how large the graph $H$ we may always use local cable-trench solutions $T_G$ in $G$ and $T_H$ in $H$ to explicitly construct a global cable-trench solution in $G \wedge H$.

+Intuitively, Lemma~\ref{lem:Myas} relies on the fact that when switching to $T_2$ the only way we might reduce our overall cable-trench cost is by requiring a cheaper version of pre-cabling since we now do so through path $R_2$ instead of $R_1$.
+However, if $L(R_2) > L(R_1)$, then we cannot save on the pre-cabling costs and there is no other way to save elsewhere in our choice of spanning tree internal to $G$.
+We formalize this concept in the idea of the \emph{strength} of a cycle $G$.

-\begin{definition} The \textbf{strength} of an edge-vertex pair is denoted $\sigma(v,e)$.
-The vertex $v$ is the wedge vertex and the edge $e \in R_1$ is the edge which we will compare against $e_1$.
-The value of $\sigma(v,e)$ is the size of the vertex set for the largest graph $H$ that can be wedged onto $G$ such that the cable-trench solution remains $T_1 \wedge T_H$. \end{definition}
+\begin{definition} Assume $G$ is a cycle with cable-trench solution $T_1$.
+Let $v$ denote the wedge vertex and $e$ be an edge in $R_1$.
+The \textbf{edge strength} of this vertex-edge pair is denoted $\sigma(v,e)$.
+The value of $\sigma(v,e)$ is the size of the vertex set for the largest graph $H$ (with known cable-trench solution $T_H$) that can be wedged onto $G$, at $v$, such that $T_1 \wedge T_H$ is a cable-trench solution for $G \wedge H$. \end{definition}